Click here to sign in with or

 The study, published in the journal Trends in Endocrinology and Metabolism, gathers the most recent research studies on the functioning of this cytokine, which consolidate it as a potential therapeutic target against this disease.

 “This review gathers the latest novelties on the metabolic effects of GDF15 in the context of type 2 diabetes, which are an important turn of what we knew to date.
-The findings in animal models are specially encouraging and they show that GDF15-based therapies are promising for the treatment of this disease, although we need more on humans to confirm it,” notes Manuel Vázquez-Carrera, also researcher at the Research Institute Sant Joan de Déu (IRSJD) and at the Biomedical Research Networking Center in Diabetes and Associated Metabolic Disorders (CIBERDEM).
+The findings in animal models are specially encouraging and they show that GDF15-based therapies are promising for the treatment of this disease, although we need more clinical studies on humans to confirm it,” notes Manuel Vázquez-Carrera, also researcher at the Research Institute Sant Joan de Déu (IRSJD) and at the Biomedical Research Networking Center in Diabetes and Associated Metabolic Disorders (CIBERDEM).

 Beneficial effects on the metabolism